gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 again makes it negative.</p>
 <p>Well then what does this mean?</p>
 <div class="webgl_center"><pre class="glocal-center-content">pow(-5, 2.5)</pre></div>
 <p>How do you decide which is the result of that positive or negative?
-I'm not a math guy really
+That's
-but it seems undecidable hence it's undefined.</p>.
+the land of <a href="https://betterexplained.com/articles/a-visual-intuitive-guide-to-imaginary-numbers/">imaginary numbers</a>.</p>
 </div>